Daniel Yeboah

-Daniel Yéboah Tétchi (born 13 November 1984) is an Ivorian professional footballer who plays as a goalkeeper for Ivorian club Williamsville AC.
+Daniel Yéboah Tétchi (born 13 November 1984) is an Ivorian former professional footballer who plays as a goalkeeper.

 Club career

 Yeboah was ASEC's second choice goalkeeper, until 2009.

 In January 2019, he joined Ivorian third-tier side l’Inova Sporting Club Association.
 On 24 September 2019, he then joined Williamsville AC.

 International career

-Yeboah was part of the Ivory Coast U-20 team on the 2003 FIFA World Youth Championship in United Arab Emirates.
+Yeboah was part of the Ivory Coast U20 national team on the 2003 FIFA World Youth Championship in United Arab Emirates.

 He was the first domestic based player to be picked for an Ivory Coast World Cup squad in 2010.